eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/python_vehicle_app_sdk/_index.md

 ### Service

-Direct synchronous communication between Vehicle Apps and Vehicle Services is supposed to be facilitated over the [gRPC](https://grpc.io) protocol.
+Direct synchronous communication between Vehicle Apps and Vehicle Services is  facilitated via the [gRPC](https://grpc.io) protocol.

 The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a Vehicle Service or another Vehicle App.
 Please see the [Middleware Integration](#middleware-integration) section for more details.